NLeSC/docker-osmium/README.md

 # Docker recipe for Osmium

 [Osmium](https://github.com/NLeSC/osmium) is the web service to the middleware library [Xenon](http://nlesc.github.io/Xenon).

-This docker image is a base image, do a local build (in `local` directory) to configure it correctly.
+This docker image, `nlesc/osmium`, is a base image, do a local build (in `local` directory) to configure it correctly.
 In that directory place:

     joblauncher.yml  # Osmium configuration
     ssh_key          # private SSH key without passphrase